Home » Summer Squash Casserole

 How to Make Summer Squash Casserole

-1. Preheat oven to 375°F and lightly grease a 2-quart casserole dish with nonstick spray.
+Preheat your oven to 375°F and lightly grease a 2-quart casserole dish with nonstick spray.

-5. In a mixing bowl, combine the onion mixture with cream of mushroom soup, egg, half the cheddar cheese, salt, and pepper.
+In a mixing bowl, combine the onion and cream cheese mixture with the cream of mushroom soup, egg, half of the shredded cheddar cheese, salt, and pepper.

-7. Transfer the squash mixture to the greased baking dish and spread it out evenly.
+Transfer the squash mixture to the prepared baking dish and spread it out evenly.

-10. Bake for 20–25 minutes, or until the casserole is bubbly and the top is golden brown.
+Bake for 20 to 25 minutes, until the casserole is bubbly and the topping is golden brown.

 Chef Jenn’s Tips